 Selling your Home

-Once you have made the decision to sell your home, there are some important things that you need to consider with the help of your representative:
+Once you have made the decision to sell a property in Squamish, there are some important things that you need to consider with the help of your representative:

 - The market conditions – The real estate market is always changing and it is important to understand how the current conditions will affect your position as a seller